Founded in London, UK. We respect your privacy.

 Edge is not free forever, but the free trial gives you a proper week to test the full app at no cost.
 One week is enough to see whether the programming, the strength integration, and the mobility work fit how you train.

 The reason Edge tops this list is what you get during that trial week.
 Most free running apps give you tracking and maybe a basic plan.
-Edge gives you the full hybrid training experience: runs scheduled around strength sessions, mobility work programmed in, and weekly progression that accounts for your full training load.
-The plans are written by qualified coaches and adapt based on what you actually complete.
+Edge gives you the full hybrid training experience: runs scheduled around strength sessions, mobility work programmed in, and a weekly progression that accounts for your full training load.
+The plans are written by qualified coaches.
+If you need to change your week, use Flexi Swap to move sessions or ask Edge AI to rebuild it in under 30 seconds.

 For beginners, this is genuinely transformative.
 In one week you get a real feel for the programming and the integration of strength with running.
 The free trial means you can try the full experience without any risk, then decide if it is worth continuing.

-Price: Free 1-week trial, then £69.99 for six months.
+Price: Free 7-day trial, then £19.99 per month or £119.99 per year.
 Best for runners who want a full training experience and want to actually use the trial period properly.

 2. Nike Run Club: Best Free Coached Runs